GENERAL STATEMENTS FOR ALL SERVICES (Rentals, Sales, Live Sound Engineering, DJ Services)

 total, will apply for gear picked up from our facilities, which is not returned on the exact day and time agreed upon, regardless of

 whether an oral or written agreement.

-extra fees for these potential extra labor/services..
+of extra fees for these POTENTIAL extra labor/services.
 These include but are not limited to: (a) PARKING-parking/valet

 fees and parking tickets; (b) STAIRS-one or more flights of stairs in excess of 3-stairs;

-(c) DIFFICULT LOAD-IN/OUT-extremely long and difficult runs from truck to setup location; (d) WEATHER-extreme
+(c) DIFFICULT LOAD-IN/OUT-long and difficult runs from truck to setup location; (d) WEATHER-extreme

 weather conditions such as wind and rain, causing dust or water contamination--which will necessitate nominal/deep cleaning of all or some of PROVIDER's

 equipment; (e) SETUP LOCATION MOVE-PURCHASER moves initial setup location after gear is already partially or fully

 setup; and finally (f) MARSHALING-a process required by the unions that are in control of all convention centers.
 PROVIDER must charge